Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \textbf{Nonlinear latent dynamics for weather prediction.} Medium-range numerical weather prediction (NWP) requires forecasting the global weather system over a period of several days using computation models of the Earth's climate system.
 There are several challenges in achieving accurate NWP.
 Weather forecasting is inherently multi-modal, multi-scale, and multivariate, predicting temperature, pressure, wind speeds, and precipitation from a diverse range of measurement sources.
 Forecasting must also accurately anticipate rare extreme weather events, whose effects may be the most consequential.
 Despite these challenges, NWP has advanced significantly due to progress in weather models, numerical methods, and availability of computational resources \citep{bauer2015quiet}.

 Weather forecasting traditionally relies on computationally intensive physically-derived models, often combined in ensembles, to mitigate uncertainties arising from chaotic atmospheric dynamics and measurement limitations.
 Despite advancements, the accuracy of these methods for medium-range, regional, and global climate modeling is dictated by the computational resources and model fidelity.
 Additionally, they cannot leverage extensive historical weather data beyond optimizing model parameters with system identification.
 Moreover, the complexity of weather dynamics requires combining models for each component (e.g. clouds, pollution, etc), and jointly tuning these models to improve net prediction accuracy is challenging/ Machine learning approaches offer promise by directly predicting measurements from historical datasets, circumventing some computational challenges.
 Recent years have witnessed a significant advancement in machine learning methods for weather prediction, enabled by large capacity models, hardware accelerators, and clean historical datasets \citep{VoosenScience}.
-We discuss three prominent nonlinear latent variable models in this context.
+We discuss the design of three prominent nonlinear latent variable models in this context.
+An empirical analysis of deep learning-based weather prediction can be found in \citet{karlbauer2024comparing}.

 FourCastNet \citep{kurth2023fourcastnet}, a neural network for global-scale weather forecasting, combines adaptive Fourier neural operators (AFNO) with a vision transformer (ViT).
 AFNO serves as a resolution-invariant encoder/decoder, adept at capturing physical phenomena.
 ViT tokenizes AFNO representation and employs self-attention to model complex spatial and temporal interactions in weather dynamics.
 Initially trained for single-time step prediction, it's fine-tuned for consecutive predictions, significantly speeding up forecasting compared to physics-based NWP.
 However, its accuracy falls short of current NWP systems, prompting ongoing improvements.